bb305496/bb305496/README.md

 **Hello, I'm Bartek Bielak!** 👋

 I am a second-year Computer Science student at the Silesian University of Technology.
-I enjoy watching movies, practicing any type of sport
+I enjoy watching movies, practicing any type of sport.

 **About Me**